DenysLvov/TestTask/README.md

 # TestTask
-Testing task for Automation Engineer
+Testing task for Automation Engineer.

 Next tests were implemented:
 1. Test #1.
 Open Google.
 Search for “automation”.
 Open the first link on search results page.
 Verify that title contains searched word
 2. Test #2.
 Open Google.
 Search for “automation”.
 Verify that there is expected domain (“testautomationday.com”) on search results  pages (page: 1-5).